 In a small saucepan or large heavy skillet, heat the oil over medium-high until it registers 275°F on a deep-fry or candy thermometer.
 Add the shallots and cook, stirring frequently as they’ll want to cook unevenly, until light golden brown, about 4 to 8 minutes, depending on their thickness.
 Transfer to a paper towel-lined plate to drain.

-Increase the heat to high and place a fine-mesh sieve over a heatproof boil.
+Increase the heat to high and place a fine-mesh sieve over a heatproof bowl.
 When the oil registers 375°F on the deep-fry or candy thermometer, add return the fried shallots to the oil and cook just until they are crispy and well-browned, about 5 seconds, watching carefully so the shallots don’t burn.

 Pour the oil and shallots through the sieve to immediately stop the cooking, then transfer to shallots to a paper towel-lined plate to drain.
 Sprinkle with salt to season.
 Reserve the oil for another use.
 The shallots will keep, stored in an airtight container, for 1 day, but they’re best the day they are made.